ArekStasko/PlantCare/README.md

 the ESP32 module with soil moisture sensor, it is responsible for registering soil moisture level and communicating with my backend ( here you can read more about it -> [PlantCare Module](https://github.com/ArekStasko/PlantCare_Module) ).

+# !
+This readme will be updated after project migration to .net8 !

 # Table of Contents
 [...]